You can find some of the most commonly asked questions below. Please if you have any other questions.

 A great place to stay to enjoy the dark sky is the XSPOT, where you can enjoy a private dark sky experience over winter at a reduced rate.
 You can find more info on xspot.co.nz.

-To come stargazing on Great Barrier Island, you will have to stay overnight, as the last plane leaves around 7pm in summer.
+To come stargazing on Great Barrier Island, you will have to stay overnight, as the last plane leaves around 7pm in summer, earlier in winter.

 If your travel schedule allows, come for at least two nights, longer if you can.
 Staying longer increases your chances of a successful dark sky experience!